 Jobs & the Economy

-My first priority as your Congressman is to fight for our nation’s job creators and get America back to work.
+One of my top priorities as your Congressman is to fight for our nation’s job creators and get America back to work.
 Small businesses drive the American economy, creating 7 out of every 10 jobs.
-We need to get the government out of the way and let business do what they do best – innovate and create jobs.
+We need to get the government out of the way and let business do what they do best—innovate and create jobs.

 The United States is blessed with abundant natural resources, and, recently, new technology has made energy-production safer and more environmentally-friendly than ever before.
 Taking advantage of these resources will lower energy costs for families and businesses, increase our energy security, and, most importantly, create well-paying jobs for middle class Americans.

 A robust manufacturing sector is the engine of a thriving economy and a healthy middle class.
 To revitalize our manufacturing sector, we must create an environment that encourages businesses to create jobs here instead of overseas.
 By lowering energy costs on manufacturers through expanded domestic energy production, reducing regulatory burdens, and reforming our out-of-date tax structure, we can ensure that America remains the best place to do business in an advanced, global economy.